Methylene Blue Stacks

 Mechanism

-NAD+ is essential for mitochondrial function — it accepts electrons from metabolism and passes them to the ETC. MB optimizes the ETC that NAD+ feeds.
+NAD+ is essential for mitochondrial function — it accepts electrons from metabolism and passes them to the ETC. MB supports the ETC that NAD+ feeds.
 Upstream supply + downstream efficiency.[6]

 Evidence Level